 ‘The elimination of trafficking’ is a notion, nothing more, as the State Department is surely aware.
 And the rhetoric is perhaps a little ironic, if it is remembered what lengths the West went to after America’s comprehensive defeat in 1975 in order to prize open Vietnam’s communist command economy.
 Arguably it is here, with the fracture and near collapse of social welfare in post-war Vietnam, that the story of Vietnamese trafficking gangs and child slaves on British ‘skunk’ farms really begins.

-It was as the ‘Boat People’ that the first wave of Vietnam’s post-war diaspora had begun to enter the consciousness of the West, with the Fall of Saigon.
+It was as the ‘Boat People’ that the first wave of Vietnam’s post-war diaspora had entered the consciousness of the West, with the Fall of Saigon.
 Chaos and vengeful purges saw families that had fought alongside the American occupation—almost all from the south—take to the sea in fishing boats and makeshift rafts, which they aimed for the busy shipping lanes 240kms to the east.
-Adrift on the South China Sea, suffering hunger, thirst and disease, they were helpless in the face of Thai pirates who could stal all they had—largely gold—and rape and murder at leisure.
+Adrift on the South China Sea, suffering hunger, thirst and disease, they were helpless in the face of Thai pirates who could steal all they had—largely gold—and rape and murder at leisure.
 UNHCR estimate that some 200,000 to 400,000 refugees lost their lives, most presumably through disease and starvation.
 Boats washed up on the coasts of the Philippines, Thailand, and Malaysia; others who were luckier crossed paths with freighters and were taken more than two thousand kilometers to Hong Kong, to refugee camps that only finally closed in May 2000.
 Some 850,000 refugees were to enter the USA.
 Another 137,000 souls came to Canada where in Toronto and Montreal they would start medical and legal practices, or enter the nascent high-tech industry in Ottowa, and so on.
-But the diaspora’s history with modern, black market cannabis production did not begin with these first southerners, though they were later to enter the story; instead it was with the second wave of migrants—fleeing chaos and economic collapse—that began around 1978.
+But the Vietnamese diaspora’s history with modern, black market cannabis production did not begin with these first southerners, though they were later to enter the story; instead it was with the second wave of migrants—fleeing chaos and economic collapse—that began around 1978.
 These communities came from the poor northern coast and from Haiphong, a large port city which, like all ports, was—and is—steeped in criminality.

 “I’ve heard it said,” writes Michael L. Gray, “that in the 1980s, Vietnam was so desperate that government officials took some of the worst criminals and literally dropped them into boats and pushed them toward Hong Kong.
 In any case, the Hong Kong camp was a horrific place, with refugees left sitting for years in a legal limbo, under the control of gangs that ran rampant with no interference from outside authorities.
 If you didn’t have criminal tendencies when you went in, no one could blame you for having them when you left.”